Subtle body: Later

-The classical Vedanta tradition developed the theory of the five bodies into the theory of the koshas "sheaths" or "coverings" which surround and obscure the self (atman).
-In classical Vedanta these are seen as obstacles to realization and traditions like Shankara's Advaita Vedanta had little interest in working with the subtle body.
+The classical Vedanta tradition reworked the Taittiriya Upanishad's five-body scheme as a theory of five koshas ("sheaths" or "coverings") which surround and obscure the self (atman).
+In classical Vedanta, these are seen as obstacles to realization.
+Shankara's Advaita Vedanta recognized subtle forms of embodiment, but had little interest in working with the subtle body.

 Tantra

 In Tantra traditions meanwhile (Shaiva Kaula, Kashmir Shaivism and Buddhist Vajrayana), the subtle body was seen in a more positive light, offering potential for yogic practices which could lead to liberation.
 Tantric traditions contain the most complex theories of the subtle body, with sophisticated descriptions of energy nadis (literally "stream or river", channels through which vayu and prana flows) and chakras, points of focus where nadis meet.

 The main channels, shared by both Hindu and Buddhist systems, but visualised entirely differently, are the central (in Hindu systems: sushumna; in Buddhist: avadhuti), left and right (in Hindu systems: ida and pingala; Buddhist: lalana and rasana).
 Further subsidiary channels are said to radiate outwards from the chakras, where the main channels meet.

-Chakra systems vary with the tantra; the Netra Tantra describes six chakras, the Kaulajñana-nirnaya describes eight, and the Kubjikamata Tantra describes seven (the most widely known set).
+Chakra systems vary across Tantric texts; the Netra Tantra describes six chakras, the Kaulajñana-nirnaya describes eight, and the Kubjikamata Tantra describes seven (the most widely known set).